garritfra/garrit.xyz/content/index.md

 **[qbe-rs](https://github.com/garritfra/qbe-rs)**

 A Rust crate that seeks to provide a Rust-y representation of QBE IR.
-It can be used for code generation of compilers.
-A way to parse existing IR is planned.
+It can be used by compilers for code generation.

 **[Antimony Programming language](https://github.com/antimony-lang/antimony)**